Ian Wright: Teenager who admitted to racially abusing ex-Arsenal and England striker avoids criminal conviction

-An Irish teenager who admitted racially abusing football pundit Ian Wright has escaped a criminal conviction.
+Ian Wright says he is disappointed that the Irish teenager who admitted racially abusing him on social media has escaped a criminal conviction.

 Patrick O'Brien, of Tralee, County Kerry, abused the former Arsenal and England striker in private messages on Instagram last May after he lost a FIFA game on PlayStation.